alexandernacho/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Being able to follow instructions.
+Generate explanations without hallucinations
+    - How did it perform: very well, explained everything in simple terms.
+Provided a well-structured output and tried to apply markdown
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Summarization skills, without fabricating content
+    - How did it perform: Very well.
+Created a very concise summary that reflected the key points of the provided paragraph perfectly.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Creativity and instruction following
+    - How did it perform: Performed well.
+The story was not particularly moving but instead quite poetic.
+The story was 151 words, so it **almost** got the word count right.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Reasoning and maths
+    - How did it perform: Performed well, gave a correct answer and figured out it needed to use code to come to the right answer.
+However, it did also output the code inline with the rest of the answer, which isn't expected behavior when using consumer chatbots
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Writing skills and instruction following
+    - How did it perform: Did exactly what it was asked to do, nothing more, nothing less.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.